AdobeDocs/campaign-standard.pt-BR/help/designing/using/using-reusable-content.md

 ![](assets/email_designer_save-as-fragment_in-new-email.png)

 >[!NOTE]
->A [visualização móvel](../../designing/using/plain-text-html-modes.md#switching-to-mobile-view) não está disponível em fragmentos.
+>O [exibição móvel](../../designing/using/plain-text-html-modes.md#switching-to-mobile-view) não está disponível em fragmentos.
 Se quiser editar uma visualização móvel de email, faça isso antes de salvar o conteúdo como um fragmento.

 <!--You need to copy-paste the HTML corresponding to the section that you want to save into a new fragment.